AradPilevarJavid/snake-game/README.md

 Feel free to experiment!
 All changes are safe – just restart the game to see them in action.

+## How the ai's work
+1. Greedy: At each move the greedy AI calculates the Manhattan distance to the fruit and tries to dodge the human player.
+The AI makes a list of possible safe moves; if several are possible, it randomly chooses the one that minimizes the distance.
+At a fixed ratio addressed in [this section](#random-chance-tweak), it ignores the fruit entirely and picks a random safe move – making it playful, unpredictable, and beatable.

+2. BFS (Smart): Instead of one-step greed, this AI performs a Breadth-First Search from its head to the fruit, avoiding walls, its own body, the player, and obstacles.
+It finds the shortest safe path, then takes the first step along that path.
+If no safe path exists (e.g., it's trapped), it falls back to the greedy-with-random behavior.
+Like the greedy AI, it also prioritizes fleeing when the human is invincible.
+This makes the BFS AI far more strategic, but still vulnerable when cornered or when the board gets crowded.
 ## 📜 License

 This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.